zhenglong1603/tp/docs/UserGuide.md

 1. The patient with the given NRIC must exist, otherwise Klinix will show an error message.
 2. If the patient already has a medical report, adding a new one will overwrite the existing one.
+3. Although some fields are optional, at least one of the medical fields must be provided, else Klinix will show an error message.

 [Back to Table of Contents](#table-of-contents)